Kingston Transit

-Kingston Transit operates the transit service in Kingston, Ontario, Canada as well as to the neighbouring community of Amherstview, in Loyalist Township.
+Kingston Transit is the public transit service serving Kingston, Ontario, Canada.
+As well as to the neighbouring community of Amherstview, in Loyalist Township.
 Major transfer points are at the Kingston Centre, Downtown Kingston (at the corner of Bagot and Brock streets), Cataraqui Town Centre, and Gardiners Town Centre.
+It began on July 1, 1962.

 Kingston Transit offers service to all three schools of higher education in the region: Queen's University, St. Lawrence College, and RMC.
 It also offers service to the Kingston Bus Terminal and the railway station.

 History

 The Kingston Public Transit System began service on July 1, 1962, when the city's Public Utilities Commission took over the operation of transit service from Kingston City Coach, a subsidiary of Colonial Coach Lines.
 The Kingston Transit name was adopted in 1975.

 In 2017, Kingston Transit experienced a record six million rides, which was the fourth consecutive year that ridership grew by more than 10 percent.